stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/USART/IrDA/Transmit/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density and Low-Density Devices.
+  - This example runs on STM32F10x Connectivity line, High-Density, Medium-Density, Medium-Density Value line, Low-Density and Low-Density Value line Devices.

-  - This example has been tested with STMicroelectronics STM3210C-EVAL (STM32F10x Connectivity line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL
+  - This example has been tested with STMicroelectronics STM32100B-EVAL (STM32F10x Medium-Density Value line), STM3210C-EVAL (STM32F10x Connectivity
+    line), STM3210E-EVAL (STM32F10x High-Density) and STM3210B-EVAL (STM32F10x
-    (STM32F10x Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
+    Medium-Density) evaluation boards and can be easily tailored to any other supported device and development board.
     To select the STMicroelectronics evaluation board used to run the example, uncomment the corresponding line in USART/IrDA/Transmit/platform_config.h or the stm32_eval.h file

+  - STM32100B-EVAL Set-up
+    - Use DOWN push-button connected to pin PD.14
+    - Use UP push-button connected to pin PD.08
+    - Use SEL push-button connected to pin PD.12
+    - Use RIGHT push-button connected to pin PE.01
+    - Use RIGHT push-button connected to pin PE.00
+    - Use an IrDA tranceiver connected to the USART3 Tx and Rx pins (U14 connector, JP11 jumper must be fitted).

   - STM3210C-EVAL Set-up
     - The JoyStick push buttons are connected to the IO Expander on I2C.